d3v-t00Lz/python-template/README.md

 ## Included optional user interfaces
 - `command subcommand subcommand` CLI with tab completion
-- Qt5 and Qt6
+- Qt5 and Qt6, flexibly use either in the same codebase using our compatibility layer
 - SDL2
 - RESTful API
 - ...or build your own

-The `src/pytemplate` module is the base library.
-"Interfaces" to the library are created as additional modules, for example: `src/pytemplate_cli`, `src/pytemplate_qt`, `src/pytemplate_rest` with corresponding commands in the `scripts/` directory to invoke each interface
+The `src/pytemplate` module is the base library that should contain all of your application logic.
+User interfaces to the library are created as additional modules, for example: `src/pytemplate_cli`, `src/pytemplate_qt`, `src/pytemplate_rest` with corresponding commands in the `scripts/` directory to invoke each interface

 # Usage
 See [the documentation folder](doc/)